scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The one-hop path type `OneHopPath` is currently used to bootstrap beaconing between neighboring ASes.
 This is necessary, as neighbor ASes do not have a forwarding path yet before beaconing is started.

 A one-hop path has exactly one info field and two hop fields with the specialty that the second hop field is not known a priori, but is instead created by the ingress SCION border router of the neighboring AS while processing the one-hop path.
-Any entity with access to the forwarding key of the source endpoint AS can create a valid info and hop field as described in the sections [](#inffield) and [](#hopfld), respectively.
+Any entity with access to the forwarding key of the source endpoint AS can create a valid info and hop field as described in [](#inffield) and [](#hopfld), respectively.

 Upon receiving a packet containing a one-hop path, the ingress border router of the destination AS fills in the `ConsIngress` field in the second hop field of the one-hop path with the ingress interface ID.
 It sets the `ConsEgress` field to "0", indicating that the path cannot be used beyond the destination AS.
 Then it calculates and appends the appropriate MAC for the hop field.